Guides, Italy

 Venice

-Without question, Venice was my favorite place throughout our travels in Italy.
+Venice was without question my favorite place while traveling in Italy.
 The first things you notice in Venice are the many canals and waterways.
 Everyone knows these are what Venice is known for, but actually seeing them in person for the first time is an incredible experience.

 Beyond the canals are the many narrow lanes and alleys to explore.
 Take time to get lost in Venice exploring these streets.
 See what you can find.
 I guarantee it’ll be the best time you spend here.